Here's a little info about Eddie Vos, the person behind the heart and nutrition site www.health-heart.org.

 Growing up in Holland, my first English book was The Origin of Life by Russian scientist A.I.
 Oparin.
 I got a scholarship to study biochemistry but chose material sciences engineering, so a long-term hobby about how-life-works was born.
-Now my reading material comes from journals and sites like Medline, anyone's free internet medical library or consumer info.
+Now my reading material comes from 'Journals' and sites like Medline, anyone's free internet medical library or consumer info.

 The responsibility of running this website is that it can affect people's health.
 I answer all e-mail and while careful to indicate I'm not a doctor and while supplements cause about 1 million times fewer premature deaths than drugs, some nutrients can act like them or change their action.
-With people taking increasing amounts of drugs, it is evident, for example, that people on blood thinners shouldn't overdose on fish-oil or vitamin E and there are many such drug-nutrient effects.
+With people taking increasing amounts of drugs, it's evident, for example, that people on blood thinners shouldn't overdose on fish-oil or vitamin E and there are many such drug-nutrient effects.

 * Vos E, Mascitelli L, Rose CP.
 Does simvastatin save lives: if so, when and in whom?
 J Vasc Surgery April 2008.